BE REAL’s BodyKind™

 We will train your group on Zoom for 3 hours on how to create a body confident school environment.
 We will go through best practices for teaching the BodyKind curriculum and discuss specific issues at your school.

-For access to the BodyKind curriculum teachers will be directed to take 10-question test.
+For access to the BodyKind curriculum teachers will be directed to take an 11-question test.
 When teachers get a 90% on the test they will be given access to:

 In-Person Group Training